San Beda University: Mendiola Manila

 The first San Beda campus was originally in Arlegui Street near the compound of the Malacañang Palace.
 The Benedictine college, however, decided to relocate the school and the order's monastery to Mendiola to accommodate an increasing student population.
 The Mendiola Campus formally opened in 1926.

 Due to the social and political unrest during the 1970s, the Benedictine monks initially entertained the thought of leaving Mendiola and of transferring to Alabang where they recently acquired a property.
 The monastic fathers abandoned the idea and decided to stay in Mendiola and to build another campus in Alabang.

 SBU Manila houses four colleges: Arts and Sciences, Nursing, Medicine, and Law.
 The three graduate schools of San Beda – Business, Law, and Liturgy – are in the Mendiola campus.
 The campus also houses the Senior High School Department of SBU Manila.

 Taytay Rizal

 The San Beda University Integrated Basic Education Department is located in the university's satellite campus in Barangay San Juan, Taytay, Rizal.
 It became operational when the Basic Education Department transferred from Mendiola in academic year 2004–2005, initially with nursery, Kinder, preparatory, grade 1, and first and second year high school levels.
 Thus, the primary, middle, and high schools became the units of the Integrated Basic Education Department (IBED).
 Moreover, the academic curriculum was re-aligned with the school's co-educational program and the phase-out of the grade and high school departments in the Mendiola campus.
 The last batch of Grade 6 students in Manila campus graduated in 2009 and 4th Year High School in 2006.

 The Integrated Basic Education Department is composed of the following: Grade School, Junior High School, and Senior High School.
+Their IBED Department also offers Pre-School and Kinder programs as prescribed by the Department of Educations K-12 Curriculum.